 (b) the operator has failed to ensure that an improvement order given in respect of the facility is complied with.

-(2) The EDPH may give the operator of an aquatic facility a closure order in respect of a water body at the facility if satisfied that the water body is not covered by one or more certificates of compliance.
+(2) The Chief Health Officer may give the operator of an aquatic facility a closure order in respect of a water body at the facility if satisfied that the water body is not covered by one or more certificates of compliance.

-(3) If an environmental health officer gives a closure order, the local government must give the EDPH a copy of the order as soon as practicable, and in any event within 48 hours after it is given.
+(3) If an authorised officer gives a closure order, the local government must give the Chief Health Officer a copy of the order as soon as practicable, and in any event within 48 hours after it is given.

-(4) If an environmental health officer gives a closure order, the EDPH must —
+(4) If an authorised officer gives a closure order, the Chief Health Officer must —

 (a) confirm the order (with or without amendment); or